LiangliangNan/PolyFit/ReadMe-data.md

 group_type: 0              // must be 0 standing for a plane (1 to 5 are other types of primitives)
 num_group_parameters: 4    // must be 4 (planes are represented using 4 parameters)
 group_parameters: a b c d  // 4 floating point numbers (e.g., a, b, c, and d for a plane)
-group_lable: label         // the label (a string) of the 1st vertex group
+group_label: label         // the label (a string) of the 1st vertex group
 group_color: r g b         // 3 floating point numbers denoting the color of the 1st vertex group
 group_num_points: N        // N is an integer denoting the number of points in the 1st vertex group id1 ... idN                // N integer numbers denoting the indices of the points in the 1st vertex group